 AttributeError: can't set attribute

-Now you have a point
+Now you have a Point

-with two appropriately named fields, x
+class with two appropriately named fields, .x

-and y
+and .y

 .
 Your point